top of page

 Issue

-Countries have been victimized in the past for a number of unjustified reasons.
-Most of the time, conflicts have arisen due to heated tempers from political disagreements rather than the use of rational thought by their leaders.
+Nations have been victimized by others for a number of unjustified reasons.
+Most of the time, conflicts have arisen due to heated tempers rather than the use of rational thought by their leaders.
+The consequences of a military conflict occurring takes a terrible toll on the population, and should be prevented whenever possible.

 Solution

-For example, the latest Israel-Hamas conflict may have been prevented if the international community had awarded victims compensation for their previous conflicts.
-In other words, every time that the Palestinians caused harm upon Israel, the Palestinians would be required to pay for such damages in return.
+For example, the latest Israel-Hamas conflict may have been prevented if the international community had granted victims compensation for their previous conflicts.
+In other words, every time that the Palestinians had caused harm upon Israel (and vice versa), the offending nation would be required to pay for their damages in return.

-Regardless whether the damage was due to repeated invasion attempts, the kidnapping of Israeli citizens, or the thousands of rockets that were fired into Israel, the Palestinians should be required to pay for the harm that they caused upon their neighbor (and vice versa).
-If other nations got involved in the conflict (such as Lebanon, Yemen, and Iran that fired missiles into Israel), they likewise would be required to pay for the damages caused by their actions in order to nullify their acts of aggression.
+Whether due to repeated invasion attempts, the kidnapping of citizens, or the thousands of munitions that were fired into each other's region, the offender should be required to pay for all the damages that they had inflicted upon their neighbor.
+If other nations got involved in the conflict (such as Lebanon, Yemen, and Iran that fired missiles into Israel), they likewise would be required to pay for the damages caused by their actions in order to nullify their act of aggression.

-This policy should be done prior to sanctions being imposed by the international community, and before military action is considered by the UN Security Council.
-Again, the award needs to be substantial enough to nullify the act of aggression and to serve as a means of deterrence against such future action.
+This should be enacted prior to sanctions being imposed by the international community, and before military action is considered by the UN Security Council.
+Again, the award needs to be substantial enough to nullify the act of aggression, and to serve as a means of deterrence against such future action.
+That way, the offender will learn that it is not worth being the aggressor since they will not benefit in any way if they were forced to pay more in damages than what they had inflicted upon the other.
+It is important to impose such measures early in the ordeal to prevent further hostility between the nations.

-Another example that warrants compensation is the situation that Pakistan had allowed the Taliban to invade Afghanistan repeatedly over the years.
-If the international community had gotten involved early in the process and imposed compensation against the offender, which is Pakistan since they gave the Taliban safe harbor and were responsible for their behavior (similar to how a dog owner is responsible for any damage that their dog inflicts), Pakistan may have moved their military along the border to prevent further attacks into Afghanistan, which would have saved many lives.
+Another example for victims compensation is Pakistan's situation that had allowed the Taliban to invade Afghanistan repeatedly over the years.
+If the international community had gotten involved early and imposed compensation against the offender, which is Pakistan since they gave the Taliban safe harbor and were responsible for their behavior (similar to how a dog owner is responsible for any damage that their dog inflicts), Pakistan may have moved their military along the border to prevent further attacks into Afghanistan.
+Which would have saved many lives over the years.

 Another example is Iran's use of improvised explosive devices against American forces in Iraq.
-Once America showed the evidence of Iran's involvement, the international community should have held Iran responsible and awarded monetary compensation to America in order to discourage Iran from causing further harm upon them.
+Once America showed the evidence of Iran's involvement, the international community should have held Iran responsible and awarded compensation that was substantial enough to discourage them from causing further harm.
+The earlier that the international community would have acted, the more lives that would have been saved by the measure.

-The compensation effort may also award damages for non-military situations as well.
+Victims compensation may also be awarded for non-military situations as well.
 As with China's theft of intellectual property.
-If the international community had gotten involved and awarded damages to the various victims of their theft, China may have been discouraged from behaving in such a manner thereafter, which may have prevented further problems that may have arisen from their criminal activity.
+If the international community had awarded compensation to the victims of their crimes, China may have been discouraged from behaving in such a manner rather than continue for years.

-This measure should not only be considered for future events but also to rectify past occurrences as well (as those mentioned above among others).
+This new measure should not only be considered for future events, but also to rectify past occurrences as well (as those mentioned above among others).
 Otherwise, offending nations may not learn that their errant behavior will not be tolerated by the international community.

 Other Considerations

-The international victims compensation effort may also be used for nations to resolve domestic issues as well.
+The victims compensation effort may also be used locally by nations to resolve domestic issues as well.

-However, awarding victims compensation for domestic situations like the above only applies for past conduct.
-The reason why is that when a nation becomes a pure democracy, the leader of the country becomes just a figurehead that proposes measures for the nation to vote upon.
-They are no longer directly responsible for the policy itself since the entire nation determines whether the measure becomes officially ratified for the country.
+Awarding victims compensation for domestic situations like these among others would only apply for past conduct for the most part.
+The reason why is that when a nation adopts a pure democracy, the leader of the country becomes just a figurehead that can only propose measures for the nation to vote upon.
+They are no longer directly responsible for the policy itself since the entire country decides whether the measure becomes official or not for the nation.

-The Labor Dept. would then contact their former employer, who if unable to prove financial hardship at the time of the layoff, is responsible for paying the full amount in salary to their former employee as compensation.
-Or the difference in salary if the claimer got another job (or highest salary if multiple jobs).
-Compensation should be granted up to when the former employee received a higher or equivalent salary (with cost of living adjustments being applied for the long-term unemployed).
-If financial documents are not available to file a claim then Social Security records would be referenced that prove a person's annual earnings.
+The Labor Dept. would then contact their former employer, who if unable to prove financial hardship at the time of the layoff, would be responsible for paying their former employee their annual salary as compensation.
+Or difference in salary if the worker got another job (or highest salary if multiple jobs).
+Compensation should be awarded until the former employee received a higher or equivalent salary in a job of similar nature, with cost of living adjustments being applied for the long-term unemployed.

 bottom of page